sistemas-alex/sistemas-alex/README.md

 # 💫 About Me:
 <img src="https://readme-typing-svg.herokuapp.com?font=Architects+Daughter&color=22EBF7&size=25&center=false&lines=hey!+its+Kaustav;Full+stack+web+developer...;Data+Science+Enthusiast...;Blogger...;Active+Open+Source+Contributor..."/>

-Intermediate Web Developer and Data Analyst with experience in building modern web applications and using data to support decision-making.
+Data Analyst and Web Developer with experience in data analysis, web development, database management, and process automation.

-Skilled in JavaScript, Python, Node.js, HTML, and CSS, with knowledge of data analysis and visualization tools such as Pandas, NumPy, Matplotlib, Power BI, and Tableau.
-Experienced with development environments like Visual Studio Code and Jupyter Notebook.
+Skilled in Excel, Power BI, SQL, and Python for data analysis, visualization, dashboards, and reporting.
+Experienced in web development using PHP, JavaScript, HTML, and CSS, as well as MySQL for database management.

-Motivated to continue growing professionally by combining web development and data analytics to deliver practical and effective solutions.
+Focused on building practical digital solutions and transforming data into useful insights to support decision-making, while continuously expanding my skills in data analytics and web technologies.

 </br>